Boundary estimates and Green function's expansion for elliptic systems with random coefficients: Introduction

-\begin{remark} \emph{Different from the idea of the massive extended correctors \cite{Gloria-Neukamm-Otto20} employed by Gloria and his co-authors for a sensitive regime, if taking $\Omega=\square_{R_0}$ in $\eqref{pde:10}$, boundary correctors (defined on any large cube $\square_{mR_0}$ with $\varepsilon=1/m$ therein) have already been used by S. Armstrong and his co-authors \cite{Armstrong-Kuusi-Mourrat19} in renormalization arguments, which start from energy-type quantities that display a simpler dependence on the coefficients in the sense of large-scales and culminate with the optimal quantitative bounds on the first-order correctors (see \cite[Theorem 4.1]{Armstrong-Kuusi-Mourrat19}).
-Therefore, roughly speaking, the road map shown in Theorem $\ref{thm:2}$ is the other way around, and reasonable to acquire much stronger estimates $\eqref{pri:1.a}$ and $\eqref{pri:1.b}$ compared to the counterparts stated in \cite[Propositions 1.8,1.10]{Armstrong-Kuusi-Mourrat19}.
-However, the demonstration of Theorem $\ref{thm:2}$ are totally deterministic, and the main idea may be found in periodic homogenization theory (see e.g. \cite{Shen18}).
-Boundary corrector is mainly used to eliminate the bad influence of the boundary layer, which plays a key role in deriving boundary regularity estimates and sharp homogenization errors.
-Also, the estimate $\eqref{pri:4}$ may be applied to studying artificial boundary condition problems (avoiding imposing second-order corrector as in \cite{Lu-Otto-Wang21} for $d=3$), as well as, upgrading HMM errors stated in \cite[Theorem 1.3]{E-M-Zhang05}, and it will be addressed in a separated work.} \end{remark}
+\begin{remark} \emph{Different from the idea of the massive extended correctors \cite{Gloria-Neukamm-Otto20} employed by Gloria et al. in a sensitive regime, if taking $\Omega=\square_{R_0}:=(-R_0,R_0)^d$ in $\eqref{pde:10}$, boundary correctors (defined on any large cube $\square_{mR_0}$ with $\varepsilon=1/m$ therein) have already been used by Armstrong et al. \cite{Armstrong-Kuusi-Mourrat19} in renormalization arguments, which start from energy-type quantities that display a simpler dependence on the coefficients in the sense of large scales and culminate with the optimal quantitative bounds on the first-order correctors (see \cite[Theorem 4.1]{Armstrong-Kuusi-Mourrat19}).
+Therefore, roughly speaking, the road map shown in Theorem $\ref{thm:2}$ is the other way around, and is reasonable to acquire much stronger estimates $\eqref{pri:1.a}$ and $\eqref{pri:1.b}$ compared to the counterparts stated in \cite[Propositions 1.8,1.10]{Armstrong-Kuusi-Mourrat19}.
+However, the proof of Theorem $\ref{thm:2}$ is totally deterministic, and the main idea may be found in periodic homogenization theory (see e.g. \cite{Shen18}).} \end{remark}